Ho Sai-chu: Public career

 He was core member of the Building Contractors' Association was appointed member of the Registered Contractors' Disciplinary Board Panel, Building Development Advisory Committee and Building Contractors' Sub-committee.

 Besides construction associations, Ho was also chairman of the Tung Wah Group of Hospitals and the South China Athletic Association and vice-chairman of the Hong Kong Football Association, president of New Life Psychiatric Rehabilitation Association, vice-president of the Hong Kong Discharged Prisoners' Aid Society.
 He was the four-time chairman of the Hong Kong Council of Social Service from 1972 to 1983.

 He had been core member of the Chinese General Chamber of Commerce, a pro-Beijing chamber of commerce in Hong Kong.
 In 1985, he represented the chamber of commerce to sit in the Legislative Council of Hong Kong through the Second Commercial functional constituency.
 He served on the council until 1991 and was succeeded by Philip Wong.
 He was also appointed member of the National Committee of the Chinese People's Political Consultative Conference by the Beijing government.

 In 1993, Ho and his wife were unsuccessfully prosecuted regarding financial dealings relating to the transfer of ownership of pro-China tabloid newspaper Tin Tin Daily News.

 In 1996, he was elected to the Beijing-controlled Provisional Legislative Council.
-He went on the became the member of the first Legislative Council from 1998 to 2000 through the Election Committee constituency.
-He kept on serve on many public positions including a member of the Hong Kong Housing Authority and the Labour Advisory Board and chairman of the Protection of Wages on Insolvency Fund Board.
+He went on to become the member of the first Legislative Council from 1998 to 2000 through the Election Committee constituency.
+He served on many public positions including a member of the Hong Kong Housing Authority and the Labour Advisory Board and chairman of the Protection of Wages on Insolvency Fund Board.
 He held positions of directorship of MTR Corporation and board membership of the Hong Kong International Airport.

 He was involved in the city development of Guangzhou and served as the chairman of the Guangzhou Friendship Liaison Association, an honorary professor of Guangzhou University, a director of Jinan University and a director of Southeast University.